UTUC - Urothelial/transitional cell cancer of the upper tract (ureter, kidney)

 • Lynch syndrome - consider yearly screening UA after 30 yo

-• 5% prevalence of UTUC in Lynch syndrome
+• 5% prevalence of UTUC in Lynch syndrome - all path should be tested for MSI

 • Risk factors: Smoking, analgesic abuse, arsenic/hydrocarbons, chronic inflammation, Lynch syndrome, aristocholic acid (Balkan/Chinese herb nephropathy)